A Unified Approach to Total Vertex Irregularity Strength: Acknowledgment

 \section{Acknowledgment}

 The author thanks Institut Teknologi Bandung (ITB) and the Ministry of Higher Education, Science, and Technology (Kementrian Pendidikan Tinggi, Sains dan Teknologi), Republic of Indonesia, for their support in this research.
+The author is also grateful to the anonymous reviewer for the careful reading and detailed suggestions, which significantly improved the clarity and presentation of the paper.